-Impairment assessment of trade and retention receivables and contract assets
+Impairment assessment of trade debtors and contract assets (including retention receivables)

-Refer to notes 16 and 17 to the consolidated financial statements.
+Refer to notes 17 and 18 to the consolidated financial statements

-The Group had trade and retention receivables and contract assets with the carrying amounts of HK\$5,395,000 and HK\$66,654,000 respectively at 31 March 2022.
-Impairment loss on trade and retention receivables and contract assets amounted to HK\$5,161,000 and HK\$16,731,000 respectively were recognised in profit or loss in respect of the current year ended 31 March 2022.
+The Group had trade debtors and contract assets (including retention receivables) with the carrying amounts of HK\$14,407,000 and HK\$59,928,000 respectively at 31 March 2023.
+Impairment loss on trade debtors and contract assets amounted to HK\$5,008,000 and HK\$3,475,000 respectively were recognised in profit or loss in respect of the current year ended 31 March 2023.

-Management has performed impairment assessment of the trade and retention receivables and contract assets based on information including ageing of the trade and retention receivables, past settlement history, credit profile of the customers and on-going trading relationship with the relevant customers.
+Management has performed impairment assessment of the trade debtors and contract assets based on information including ageing of the trade debtors and contract assets past settlement history, credit profile of the customers and on-going trading relationship with the relevant customers.
 Management also considered forward-looking information that may impact the customers' ability to repay the outstanding receivable balances and contract assets in order to estimate the expected credit losses for the impairment assessment.

-We focused on this area due to the magnitude of the trade and retention receivables and contract assets and impairment assessment of these receivables and contract assets under the expected credit loss model involved significant management judgments and estimates.
+We focused on this area due to the magnitude of the trade debtors and contract assets and impairment assessment of these receivables and contract assets under the expected credit loss model involved significant management judgments and estimates.